-You will be required to report as ordinary income your pro rata share of any original issue discount related to the Mortgages underlying the PC pursuant to Sections 1271-1273 and 1275 of the Code.
-Original issue discount may arise as a result of initial incentive or "teaser" interest rates on ARMs or points charged at origination.
+You will be required to report as ordinary income your pro rata share of any original issue discount related to the Mortgages underlying the Security pursuant to Sections 1271-1273 and 1275 of the Code.
 You will be required to accrue original issue discount into current income only if it exceeds a de minimis amount.
 The Mortgages also would be subject to the original issue discount rules if, as discussed below, the "stripped bond" provisions of the Code were determined to be applicable.
-We intend to treat deferred interest on a Payment Capped ARM as original issue discount, which you will be required to include in income in the period in which such deferred interest accrues.
-We do not intend to file a REMIC election with respect to the beneficial interests in the principal and interest payments on Mortgages in a PC Pool, if the related PC would be treated as having been issued with OID.
+We do not intend to file a REMIC election with respect to the beneficial interests in the principal and interest payments on Mortgages in a Pool, if the related Security would be treated as having been issued with OID.